ackermannQ/kodereview/content/blog/design-patterns/index.md

 that tackle a specific kind of problem.
 ## Strategy pattern
-The key takeway is: Defines a family of algorithms, encapsulate each one, and make them interchangeable.
+Key Takeaway: Defines a family of algorithms, encapsulate each one, and make them interchangeable.
 You could also checkout [this link](../strategy-pattern/)

 ## Observer pattern
-The key takeway is: Defines a one-to-many dependency between objects so that when one of them changes, all of its dependents are __notified__ and __updated__ automatically.
+Key Takeaway: Defines a one-to-many dependency between objects so that when one of them changes, all of its dependents are __notified__ and __updated__ automatically.

 You could also checkout [this link](../observer-pattern/)

 ## Decorator pattern
-The key takeway is:
+Key Takeaway:
 You could also checkout [this link](../decorator-pattern/)

 _This list would evolve with the different articles written_